Pak increases testing capability as coronavirus cases rise to over 1,900

 Meanwhile, the government planned to rent two three-star hotels in the city to use their rooms to isolate suspected patients of the coronavirus.
 A 1,000-bed Expo Centre Hospital has also been completed for patient management and will start functioning soon.

-Meanwhile, Prime Minister's Advisor on Information Firdosu Ashiq Awan slammed Opposition Leader Shehbaz Sharif for criticizing government over handling” of the crisis.
-“Instead of sitting in his five-star office, wearing a mask and lecturing the government, he should have been seen amongst the people doing something,” she said.
+Meanwhile, Prime Minister's Advisor on Information Firdosu Ashiq Awan slammed Opposition Leader Shehbaz Sharif for criticising the government over handling" of the crisis.
+"Instead of sitting in his five-star office, wearing a mask and lecturing the government, he should have been amongst the people doing something," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)